Dot Richardson

 Dorothy Gay Richardson (born September 22, 1961) is an American physician and former two-time gold medal-winning Olympian softball player at shortstop.
 Richardson is currently the head coach at Liberty.
 Richardson played college softball at UCLA and won the inaugural NCAA Division I softball tournament in 1982.
 She is a USA Softball Hall of Fame honoree.

 Education

 Richardson attended Western Illinois University for one year and the University of California Los Angeles for four years.
 Richardson has a master's degree in exercise physiology and health from Adelphi University in Garden City, New York.
 She attended the University of Louisville School of Medicine and received an M.D. degree in 1993.
 She then entered her five-year orthopedic residency program at the University of Southern California.
 She took a one-year leave of absence to participate in the 1996 Olympic Games, where she and her teammates captured the first ever Olympic gold medal in softball.
 Between 1999 and 2000, she did a fellowship in sports medicine at the Kerlan-Jobe Orthopedic Sports Medicine Clinic in Los Angeles.
+She is the aunt of entrepreneur and inventor, Lisa Seacat DeLuca.